Dcnigma/DC-uLaunch_Updater/README.md

 Minty Green.
 ![alt text](https://github.com/Dcnigma/DC-uLaunch_Updater/blob/master/Screenshots/Mintgreentheme.jpg?raw=true)

+# Warning this is only for Atmosphere CFW!
+  Install will not work on other CFW!

 # Todo:
 - Remove /SDout/ folder after installation. (folder is empty) just need to remove the folder.
 - Give names of references a logic name in the code.